Yep. I believe programming as we know it is a dying thing. And, because that, I decided to change my career direction.

 Building the foundations where the code runs was the obvious option for me.

-Overall, I believe the decline of programming as we know it is a positive development that will lead to a more efficient and innovative industry, where programmers can focus on what they do best: solving complex problems and creating value for their clients.
+I believe the decline of programming as we know it is positive and will lead to a more efficient industry, where programmers can focus on what they do best: solving problems